ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 What is Advantage and Disadvantage?
 Advantage and Disadvantage are special dice rolls used for when a situation is either incredibly favourable or unfavourable towards the character, allowing them for that specific roll to roll their dice twice.
 For the roll players roll two 20 sided dice (2d20), if they have advantage, they roll twice and take the highest.
 If they have disadvantage, they roll twice and take the lowest.

-## Background: What is D&D:

-For people unfamiliar with campaigns like D&D, D&D stands for Dungeons and Dragons and is a fantasy table-top role playing game.
-In the game players form a party and embark on epic quests as they explore a world or worlds together.

 ## What is the purpose of dice rolls?

 In tabletop campaigns like D&D players will use dice rolls for a wide array of features but the main applications can be boiled down to the following:

--Attack rolls (do you succesfully hit a target?)
+-Attack rolls (do you successfully hit a target?)

--Skill checks and saving throws (Involves rolling a 20 sided die the higher you roll the more likely you are to be successful)
+-Skill checks and saving throws (Involves rolling a 20 sided die; the higher you roll the more likely you are to be successful)

 -Damage rolls (players are equipped with weapons which depending on what weapon they use will usually require a roll from a d6, d8, d10, or d12 die)